-3.2 Method adopted for Land Use Land Cover (LULC) classification
+3.2 Method adopted for Land Use Land Cover classification

-Landsat TM 5 and ETM+ 7 imagery for 1984, 2000 and 2011 were used to create a land use land cover (LULC) by selecting band 4, 5 and 7 (Table 1).
-Image mosaicing was not performed because one image scene was used (path/row-191/55).
-While enhancement and creation of a composite for training sites were carried out.
-The images were already rectified to a common UTM coordinate system (31N).
-Land use land cover (LULC) was classified using supervised classification method, the following steps were adopted which includes: definition of training sites, extraction of signatures and classification of the remotely sensed imagery using maximum likelihood classification procedure into ten classes, namely: High- and low-density residential area, bare ground/open space, agricultural land, other built-up area, public/educational institution, commercial/Industrial service, forest land, wetland and water body.
-The procedure was implemented in Idrisi Andes software.
+Landsat imagery for 1984, 2000 and 2011 were used to create a Land Use Land Cover (LULC) map by selecting band 4, 5 and 7 (Table 1).
+Image mosaicking was not performed because one image scene was used (path/row-191/55), while, procedures performed includes: enhancement and creation of composite image used for training sites.
+The images were already rectified to a common UTM coordinate system, i.e., 31N.
+The LULC was classified using supervised classification method, the following steps were adopted which includes: definition of training sites, extraction of signatures and classification of the remotely sensed imagery using maximum likelihood classification procedure into ten classes, namely: High- and low-density residential area, bare ground/open space, agricultural land, other built-up area, public/educational institution, commercial/Industrial service, forest land, wetland and water body.
+The above procedure was implemented in Idrisi Andes software.
+The accuracy of LULC maps was compared with Google Earth Pro imagery and estimated to be 80.40%, 85.10% and 99.70% accurate for 1984, 2000 and 2011 from Crosstabs procedure in IBM SPSS Modeler 17 software.

-3.3 Method of deriving Land Surface Temperature (LST)
+3.3 Method of deriving Land Surface Temperature

-Landsat TM 5 and ETM+ 7 thermal imagery (band 6 and 6.2) (Table 1) for 1984, 2000 and 2011 was processed to extract Land Surface Temperature (LST).
-Digital number (DN) values of Landsat ETM+ 7 was converted to spectral radiance value using published post-launch gains, which was calculated in Idrisi Andes using the following equation:
+Landsat thermal imagery (band 6 and 6.2) (Table 1) for 1984, 2000 and 2011 was processed to extract Land Surface Temperature (LST) using Idrisi Andes software image calculator.
+Digital number (DN) values of Landsat ETM+ 7 was converted to spectral radiance value using published post-launch gains, which was calculated using the following equation: